scala-native/scala-native/docs/contrib/mangling.rst

 Scala Native toolchain mangles names for all definitions except the ones which have been explicitly exported to C using ``extern``.
-Mangling scheme is defined through a simple grammar thar uses a notation inspired by
+Mangling scheme is defined through a simple grammar that uses a notation inspired by
 `Itanium ABI <http://refspecs.linuxbase.org/cxxabi-1.83.html>`_::

     <mangled-name> ::=